What is FAFSA Used For?

 There are also Direct PLUS Loans, which are available to parents of undergraduate students or students pursuing a graduate degree.

-What Can FAFSA Money Be Used For?
+What Do You Use FAFSA Money For?

 Any financial aid you receive doesn't come all at once and is typically broken up throughout the year based on your enrollment.
 That money you get from the federal government through the FAFSA process can be used for educational purposes.
 In general, that means tuition, books, room and board and other various fees schools might charge.